juancastillo0/leto/README.md

 in the Dart programming language.

 Inspired by [graphql-js](https://github.com/graphql/graphql-js), [async-graphql](https://github.com/async-graphql/async-graphql) and [type-graphql](https://github.com/MichalLytek/type-graphql).
 First version of the codebase was forked from [angel-graphql](https://github.com/angel-dart-archive/graphql).
 Many tests and utilities ([DataLoader](https://github.com/graphql/dataloader), [printSchema](https://github.com/graphql/graphql-js/blob/10c1c3d6cd8e165501fb1471b5babfabd1be1eb1/src/utilities/printSchema.ts)) were ported from graphql-js.

+If your prefer to read the documentation in a web page, you can [try the documentation page](https://juancastillo0.github.io/leto/) built with Docusaurus.

 ## Table of Contents
 - [Quickstart](#quickstart)